Where To Use Large Format Tile For Unique Designs

 They can be used on your fireplace to produce a clean and cohesive aesthetic that is tailored to your unique style.
 See our gallery of fireplace tile ideas here.

-Minimalist studio living room with large format tile floors, gray sofa and other furniture
+Minimalist studio living room with tile floors, gray sofa and other furniture

 See examples of more types of tile shapes and patterns on this page.

-Modern living room with large format tile floors and walls, furnished with gray sofa, center and side tables, and other accents
+Modern living room with stone tile walls and floors, furnished with gray sofa, center and side tables, and other accents

 They can also be cut into specific shapes for the floor, resulting in a unique arrangement pattern that an ordinary-sized tile would not be able to create.